Geometry and periods of $G_2$-moduli spaces: Introduction and motivation

 On the other hand, for the moduli space of complex structures of (polarised) Calabi--Yau manifolds the relevant metric to consider is the Weil--Petersson metric.
 It was shown by Tian \cite{tian1987smoothness} and Todorov \cite{todorov1989weil} that this metric is determined by the \emph{period map}, which was first introduced by Griffiths \cite{griffiths1968periodsi,griffiths1968periodsii}.
 Using results of Schmid on the asymptotic behaviour of the period map \cite{schmid1973variation} and Viehweg on the quasiprojectivity of the moduli spaces \cite{viehweg1991quasi}, the relation between the Weil--Petersson metric and the period map was axiomatised by Lu and Sun \cite{lu2001hodge,lu2004weil}, who notably deduced the finiteness and rationality of the volume of the moduli spaces \cite{lu2006weil}.

 By contrast, much less is known about the geometry of $G_2$-moduli spaces.
 Joyce proved that the moduli space of torsion-free $G_2$-structures on a compact $7$-manifold $M$ (when nonempty) is a smooth manifold of dimension $b^3(M)$, locally modelled on an open cone in $H^3(M)$ \cite{joyce1996compacti}; thus the moduli space is even an \emph{affine manifold}.
 Moreover, it is naturally immersed as a Lagrangian submanifold of $H^3(M) \oplus H^4(M)$ \cite{joyce1996compactii}.
-However, all of these results are local, and nothing is known about the global structure of the moduli space, partly because of the lack of an analog of Yau's theorem \cite{yau1978ricci} in $G_2$-geometry.
+However, all of these results are local, and little is known about the global structure of the moduli space, partly because of the lack of an analogue of Yau's theorem \cite{yau1978ricci} in $G_2$-geometry.
+Nevertheless, there have been some recent advances on the topology of the moduli spaces: it is known that the quotient of the space of torsion-free $G_2$-structures by the full space of diffeomorphisms is disconnected in some cases \cite{crowley2015analytic}; moreover, the quotient of the space of torsion-free $G_2$-structures by the group of diffeomorphisms isotopic to the identity may be non-aspherical \cite{crowley2025path}.